Adinmp/BRIK-UI-UX-Redesign/README.md

 # BRIK-UI-UX-Redesign
-It's repository for skill test for UI/UX position at BRIK
+A library of assessments for UI/UX roles at BRIK.